yojoecapital/notes/CS-585 Natural Language Processing/6-Neural-Word-Embeddings.md

 ### `word2vec` model

-- ==representation learning== automatically learning useful features for a task rather than manually creating them
+- **representation learning** automatically learning useful features for a task rather than manually creating them
 - to do this task accurately, the model is trained to learn a **vector (or embedding) of the most useful attributes of a words**
 - *fake task*: build a model to **predict** the word that will show up in a given context (or, predict the context that is most appropriate for a given word)
   - [CBOW](#Continuous Bag of Words CBOW)